Vector lattices with a Hausdorff uo-Lebesgue topology: Regular vector sublattices of for semi-finite measures

 As an immediate consequence of \cref{res:going_down_one} and \cref{res:tau_m_is_convergence_in_measure}, we obtain the following result via our going-up-going-down approach.

 \begin{theorem} Let $(X,\Sigma,\mu)$ be a measure space, where $\mu$ is a semi-finite measure.
 Take a regular vector sublattice $E$ of $\Ell_0(X,\Sigma,\mu)$.
 Then $E$ admits a \uppars{necessarily unique} Hausdorff \uoLtop\ $\uoLt_E$.
 This topology $\uoLt_E$ on $E$ is the restriction of the Hausdorff \uoLtop\ on $\Ell_0(X,\Sigma,\mu)$.
-A net $(f_\alpha)_{\alpha\in\is}$ in $E$ converges to zero in $\uoLt_E$ if and only if it satisfies one of the three equivalent criteria in the parts \partref{part:Ell_0_2}, \partref{part:Ell_0_3}, and \partref{part:Ell_0_4} of \cref{res:tau_m_is_convergence_in_measure}.
+A net $(f_\alpha)_{\alpha\in\is}$ in $E$ converges to zero in $\uoLt_E$ if and only if it satisfies one of the three equivalent criteria in the parts~\ref{part:Ell_0_2},~\ref{part:Ell_0_3}, and~\ref{part:Ell_0_4} of \cref{res:tau_m_is_convergence_in_measure}.
 In particular, it is $\uoLt_E$-convergent to zero if and only if it converges to zero in measure on subsets of finite measure. \end{theorem}

 \begin{remark} Let $p$ be such that $1\leq p<\infty$.
 For arbitrary measures, \cref{res:banach_lattice_with_order_continuous_norm_one,res:banach_lattices_with_order_continuous_norm_two} both give a description of the convergent nets in the Hausdorff \uoLtop\ on $\Ell_p(X,\Sigma,\mu)$.
 The former as the convergent nets in the un-topology, and the latter as the convergent nets in the unbounded absolute weak topology, respectively.
 When $\mu$ is semi-finite, \cref{res:going_downlattice_of_L_0} gives a third description as the convergence in measure on subsets of finite measure.